boschloo/ConnectFour/clinguin/README.md

 # Visualisation with Clinguin
 Clinguin is a recent tool available from the Potassco program suite.
-Its purpose is interactive visualisation for answer set programming.
+Its purpose is interactive enduser-friendly visualisation for answer set programming.
 This is my first try in using it for Connect Four.

 Clinguin needs to be installed on your system.